nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 ## 3 Verify installation

-The installation is successful if Docker image is running, the system services are started inside the container and the user interface is responding.
+If the installation was successful, the Docker image is running, the system services have started inside the container and the user interface is responding.

+To check that the installation was successful, do the following:

-* Ensure that the Security Server Sidecar container is running by running the command (**reference data: 1.1, 1.3**):
+1. Ensure from the command line that the container is running (**reference data: 1.1, 1.3**):

 ```bash
 docker ps --filter "name=<container name>"